autonomys/subspace-docs/protocol/port-forwarding.md

 ---

 :::caution
-If you are using Linux, verify you have opened up your firewall for TCP traffic on Port 30333 with the following command `sudo ufw allow 30333/tcp`
+If you are using Linux and enabled `ufw` (firewall), make sure you have opened up your firewall for TCP traffic on port 30333 with the following command `sudo ufw allow 30333/tcp`
 :::

 First before forwarding ports it is important to understand what that actually means.
 We would highly suggest reading some information on the topic, here is a guide we find helpful https://www.geeksforgeeks.org/port-forwarding-on-router-and-why-do-we-need-it/